 Stop sign 1: App development with too many functions

 As you can also read in the article about “feature creep”, a common mistake is always coming up with new functions.
 As an app entrepreneur you think; “This is also fun.”, “Isn’t this part of my app?” and “With a small adjustment, this function can still be added!”.
 That’s the wrong setting!
-Try to keep thinking from the main goal and core function of the app.
+Try to keep thinking about the main goal and core function of the app.
 The point is that this feature works in full glory.

 The consequences of ignoring the stop sign include:

-- The user is overwhelmed with features and gets confused
+• The user is overwhelmed with features and gets confused

-- You create additional costs for the development of your app that are not needed
+• You create additional costs for the development of your app that are not needed

 Stop sign 2: App development that does not use app etiquette